Claiborne Foster

 Claiborne Foster (April 15, 1896 – February 21, 1981) was an American stage actress, born Claiborne Foster Comegys.

 Early life

 Claiborne Foster Comegys was born in Shreveport, Louisiana, the daughter of Thomas McLoyd Comegys and Mary Elinor "Nell" Foster Comegys.
 Her father was a dentist.
-Her aunt was the sufraggette Lucille Foster McMillin, and her uncle was diplomat Benton McMillin.
+Her aunt was the suffragist Lucille Foster McMillin, and her uncle was diplomat Benton McMillin.
 Her older sister Kathleen Foster Comegys (1893–1984) was also an actress.